 Our research shows that almost three quarters (73%) of holidaymakers fear that their insurers will not pay out in the event of a claim.
-So, before you gear up for your summer holidays it could be an idea to find out how best to avoid a travel insurance claims dispute.

 1. Declare all pre-existing medical conditions